DataRealms/CCOSS/README.md

 If you want to use an IDE other than Visual Studio, you will have to build using meson.
 Check the [Linux](#building) and [Installing Dependencies](#installing-dependencies) section for pointers.

+## Windows Subsystem for Linux (WSL)

+The Linux build can be built and run on Windows 10 using WSL by following the Linux [building](#building) and [running](#running) instructions.
+Information on installing and using WSL can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).

+Building can be done directly from the Windows filesystem side, without having to clone the repositories on the Linux filesystem side.
+By default WSL will mount your `C:` drive to `/mnt/c/`, or just `/c/`.
+From there you can navigate to the Source and Data directories to follow the meson build steps.

+This has been tested with WSL2 Ubuntu 22.04 but should work with other distributions and WSL1 as well.

 ***

 # Linux and macOS Build Instructions